 Though now considered traditional, artists of the Renaissance were revolutionary in their time, ushering in an age of scientific and philosophic discovery along with artistic invention and creativity.
-Swiss art historian Jacob Burckhardt described the three-hundred year chapter in art history as the “rebirth of the individual,” and the expression is not lost on Accardi’s portraits.
+Swiss art historian Jacob Burckhardt described the three-hundred-year chapter in art history as the “rebirth of the individual,” and the expression is not lost on Accardi’s portraits.

-Dressed in high collars, the women who make up Accardi’s “Flower’s Daughters,” are overemphasized and somewhat satirical versions of the classic Italian Renaissance portrait of a woman, whose features regularly included high, round forehead, fair skin, red lips, and dark eyes, and among other highly stylized and idealized characteristic, were often dressed in costume.
+Dressed in high collars, the women who make up Accardi’s “Flower’s Daughters,” are overemphasized and somewhat satirical versions of the classic Italian Renaissance portrait of a woman, whose features regularly included high, round forehead, fair skin, red lips, and dark eyes, and among another highly stylized and idealized characteristic, were often dressed in costume.
 But he doesn’t stop there.

 That Accardi is drawing a comparison between the Renaissance painters and the Renegade artists of the 80s is undeniable, and terrifically interesting.
 While the traditional painters of the Italian Renaissance may have been revolutionary for their time, they remained in a canon of established painters, unable to create political art the way contemporary artists like Haring could.

 Haring, a contemporary revolutionary whose graffiti art made a political statement all over the NYC subways is where Accardi draws his second inspiration for these enchanting portraits.
-He says, “the radiant boys of Haring, among the voluminous hair of my women represent ideas of freedom and equality that those artists tried to legitimize in those years.
+He says, “the radiant boys of Haring, among the voluminous hair of my women, represent ideas of freedom and equality that those artists tried to legitimize in those years.
 He was an artist who lived his life trying to break down the barriers between art and the people, and opened it up to all social classes.”

-Besides for Haring, Accardi’s more modern references include the “flower child” icon of the 60s and 70s, where men and women, but especially women, embraced mother nature in their fashion choices, stringing flowers in their hair and wearing billowing floral dresses to symbolize universal themes of peace, acceptance, and love.
+Besides Haring, Accardi’s more modern references include the “flower child” icon of the 60s and 70s, where men and women, but especially women, embraced mother nature in their fashion choices, stringing flowers in their hair and wearing billowing floral dresses to symbolize universal themes of peace, acceptance, and love.